arzzen/lukasmestan.com/_posts/2017-07-12-install-mcrypt-extension-in-php7-2.markdown

 image: /assets/images/php-mcrypt.jpg
 headerImage: false
 tag: [php7, tutorial]
-star: false
+star: true
 category: blog
 author: arzzen
 commentIssueId: 10
-description: How to install mcrypt extension in php7.2
+description: How to install mcrypt extension in php7.2 or php7.3
 ---

 The _mcrypt_ extension is an interface to the _mcrypt_ cryptography library.